 Don't make assumptions on the basis of age, appearance, condition or behaviour.

-Before any treatment or intervention on offer can be given to a person, legal authorisation must be obtained, ask yourself, “Under what legal framework?”
-For most this will be the authority of their informed consent.
 Remember, even where a Lasting Power of Attorney (LPA) for health and welfare is in place, do not assume that the person cannot consent to the particular decision at the time it needs to be made.
 Supported decision making remains, especially for clinical decisions.

 See if there are other options that may be less restrictive.